petrockblog/PowerBlock/README.md

      + ```true```: Activates the handling of the power switch signals of the PowerBlock.
      + ```false```: Deactivates the handling of the power switch signals of the PowerBlock.

+## Shutdown Script

+When the driver observes a shutdown signal from the PowerBlock, a shutdown Bash script is called.
+You can find and edit it at `/usr/local/etc/powerblockswitchoff.sh`.

 <br><br>
 __Have fun!__